6. Local development with rover dev

 rover dev lets us start a local โ€”right on your computer!โ€”that can across one or more .
 Each subgraph can be run locally or remotely.
 It's a in our local development environment!
 This lets us implement and test changes before we publish them to .

 Now you might be thinking: didn't we already run a locally?
-In Lesson 4: Running the router, we downloaded a and ran it locally.
+In Lesson 4: Route configuration & insights, we downloaded a and ran it locally.

 The key difference?
 That was connected to our registry on , whereas the router we're about to run with rover dev will connect to our local changesโ€”even when those changes haven't been published to the registry!
 This lets us play around with new features and schema updates; we can enjoy the safety of our development environment, while simulating how our changes will work when composed with the and other subgraphs.

-To get started, we'll need the soundtracks running.
-If you haven't already, start the soundtracks locally by pressing the play button (if using IntelliJ) or by running the following command:
+To get started, we'll need both the listings and reviews running.
+If you haven't already, start them locally by pressing the play button (if using IntelliJ) or by running the following command for each:

 ./gradlew bootRun